tobiolabode/Evernote_strength_scraper/plan.md

     - [x] import bs4
     - [x] extract dates and numbers

-3. scrap html to raw numbers
+3.  raw numbers to csv
-    - []
+    - [ ] find format to extract data to
-4.  raw numbers to csv
+    - [ ] extract data to format
-5. use pandas or google drive
+4. use pandas or google drive